3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 ls -A
 ```

-We should see that there is now a hidden folder called `.git` this is where all of the information about your repository is stored.
-There is no need for you to make any changes to this folder.
+We should see that there is now a hidden folder called `.git`.
+This is where all of the information about your repository is stored.
+You should not need to make any changes to this folder.
 This folder allows us to control the git flow using `git` commands.

 #### Add a file